vookimedlo/yahboom_RGB_Cooling_HAT/README.md

 cooling_hat.service                                         loaded    active   running Yahboom's Cooling Hat control service
 ```

 All logging is redirected to the `/var/log/syslog` which might be useful for debugging purposes.
+The output can be suppressed by the `-q` argument, which is specified by default in the `systemd` service.

 Many thanks to [@abecko][3] who provided his yahboom HW and got the idea for implementing this!